Historical Dance

 Tuition:

-The Historical Dance program will run during the first week of the Amherst Early Music Festival.
-The dates of the first week of the Festival are July 2-9, but dancers arrive 1 day early to prepare for opera performance on Friday, July 7.
+The Historical Dance program runs during the first week of the Amherst Early Music Festival.
+The dates of the first week of the Festival are July 12-19, 2026, but dancers arrive 1 day early to prepare for opera performance on Friday, July 17.

-First-week dancers who wish to audition for the opera project (L’Erismena by Francesco Cavalli) must arrive early to attend the following sessions:
+First-week dancers who wish to perform in the Baroque Opera must arrive early to attend the following sessions:

 For over twenty-five years the historical dance program has been a highly successful part of the Amherst Early Music Festival, itself the largest festival of its kind in the world.
 Students particularly enjoy the opportunity for performance, along with stimulating classes by dance historians and performers.